Beastvr00k/LCM/README.md

 # LCM
-An investigation into the properties of LCMs
+An investigation into the properties of LCMs.
+All research and results were obtained under Professor Zach Teitler at BSU